-Transition Any State: PO.
-Reset conditions at the HDCP Repeater or loss of HDCP HPD cause the HDCP Repeater to enter the No Receiver Attached state.
-Some TMDS transmitters have the ability to directly sense the presence of a TMDS receiver (Receiver Sense).
-If this signal is present and indicates the absence of an HDCP Receiver, it should cause a transition to State P0.
+Transition Any State:P0.
+Reset conditions at the HDCP Repeater or loss of HPD cause the HDCP Repeater to enter the No Receiver Attached state.
+A transition of Receiver Sense (RxSense) from active to inactive also causes the HDCP Repeater to transition to State P0.

 Transition P0:P1.
-The detection of a sink device (through HDCP_HPD) indicates that the receiver is available and active (ready to display received content).
+The detection of a sink device (through HPD) indicates that the receiver is available and active (ready to display received content).